zahiddawod/RPG-Game-TURING/README.md

 # RPG-Game-TURING

-This is my RPG Game Project coded in my first programming language.
+This is my RPG Game Project coded for high school summative and in my first programming language.

 Please run the main.t file using Turing 4.1.1 if you would like to play this game.
 Once opened, click the 'Run' button at the top of the window.
 The game will then begin.
 Once it has started you will be shown a loading screen (Don't worry) It's doing its thing.